kubernetes/website/content/en/docs/concepts/storage/volumes.md

 the Kubernetes scheduler to correctly schedule Pods using local volumes to the correct node.

-PersistentVolume `volumeMode` can now be set to "Block" (instead of the default value "Filesystem") to expose the local volume as a raw block device.
-The `volumeMode` field requires `BlockVolume` Alpha feature gate to be enabled.
+PersistentVolume `volumeMode` can be set to "Block" (instead of the default value "Filesystem") to expose the local volume as a raw block device.

 When using local volumes, it is recommended to create a StorageClass with `volumeBindingMode` set to `WaitForFirstConsumer`.
 See the